Impact of humidity on electronics

 Consumer electronics and appliances are commonly found in households and are susceptible to moisture damage.
 This case study will examine the consequences of moisture exposure on devices such as smartphones, televisions, and refrigerators.
 It will highlight the issues caused by humidity, including corrosion, electrical shorts, and reduced lifespan, and provide insights into effective moisture protection strategies.

-READ MORE Impact of humidity on respiratory health
+READ MORE Impact of humidity on indoor plants

 3. Humidity Challenges in Data Centers and Server Rooms